WagnoLeaoSergio/CARSKit_API/README.md

 ## Requirements

-It is necessary that both python and java are installed on the computer to run the software.
+It is necessary that both python 3.6 and java 1.7 or higher are installed on the computer to run the software.

 ## Installation